WhitakerLab/whitakerlab.github.io/_posts/blog/2017-05-12-Hello-Earthling.md

 ## Barbara McGillivray

 Understanding the changes in language throughout history is a problem that has traditionally been tackled qualitatively, and there is good reason for that.
-Meaning is shaped by the knowledge that the reader possesses so it is a great challenge for the computer who must make sense of the past.
-Taking advantage of the expertise of traditional scholars and advances in data science Barbara intends to answer these questions more scientifically and on a much larger scale.
+Meaning is shaped by the knowledge that the reader possesses of the world around us (among other things), so it is a great challenge for the computer which must make sense of historical data.
+Taking advantage of the expertise of traditional scholars and advances in data science Barbara intends to answer these questions quantitatively and on a much larger scale.
 A program can follow a word through scores of historical texts trying to identify the changes in context that indicate a change in meaning.
 Her work is concerned with both the remote and recent past.